bhardwajshivam/quill-rag/README.md

 ### Ollama
 Ollama, in the context of the Quill RAG system, stands as a versatile tool for leveraging local large language models (LLMs).
 By harnessing local LLMs, Ollama empowers the system to process and interpret user queries with heightened contextuality and relevance.
 Through seamless integration with local LLMs, Ollama facilitates the extraction of nuanced insights and generates responses that are tailored to the specific domain or dataset at hand.
+In this project, Ollama uses Mistral-7B as the LLM to generate response.

 ### Reflex.dev
 Reflex.dev forms the frontend framework of the Quill RAG system.
 It offers a user-friendly environment for composing text and posing questions via chatbot, ensuring a smooth and intuitive experience.